6feet/6feet.github.io/README.md

 #### No privacy concerns
 Unlike other covid tracking solutions that raise privacy concerns, we do not collect any personal data from the user using the device.

+#### Easy and pleasant to wear
+The surface of the Third Eye is made of soft material and can easily be clipped onto anywhere with built-in magnetic snaps.

 #### Feel connected to each other
 Third Eye suggests a creative way of feeling connected to each other, with the expressive eyes that react to other users' presences.